Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Application to Real Data

 \section{Application to Real Data}

 We illustrate the proposed methods by analyzing the 2017-2018 U.S. National Health and Nutrition Examination Survey (NHANES) data to investigate the causal effect of marital status on depression \citep{Knol_et_al_2010}.
-Our sample consists of 2918 individuals aged 45 years and above.
+Our sample consisted of 2918 individuals aged 45 years and above.
 Of these, 1771 were married, including living together ($A=1$), while 1147 were single, including divorced and widowed ($A=0$).
-The outcome variable of interest is the Patient Health Questionnaire-9 (PHQ-9) score, which is a continuous measure of depression severity ranging from $0$ to $27$ \citep{Kroenke_Spitzer_Williams_2001}.
-The PHQ-9 score from the Questionnaire Data part of the 2017-2018 NHANES dataset was calculated using a nine-item depression screening instrument, where each person was asked $9$ symptom questions regarding his or her frequency of depression symptoms over the past two weeks.
+The outcome variable of interest was the Patient Health Questionnaire-9 (PHQ-9) score, which is a continuous measure of depression severity ranging from $0$ to $27$ \citep{Kroenke_Spitzer_Williams_2001}.
+The PHQ-9 score was calculated using a nine-item depression screening instrument from the Questionnaire Data part of the 2017-2018 NHANES dataset, where each person was asked $9$ symptom questions regarding his or her frequency of depression symptoms over the past two weeks.
 Following \cite{Knol_et_al_2010}, we included the monthly income-to-poverty ratio, age, and gender as potential confounders.
 Additionally, education level was included as a confounder in our analysis, since it may causally influence both marital status \citep{Cherlin_2010} and mental health \citep{Assari_2020}.
 Among the confounders included in the analysis, only the monthly income-to-poverty ratio contains missing values.
 It is likely that the missingness of this variable is missing not at random, as individuals with high income may be reluctant to provide their income information \citep{Davern_et_al_2005}.
 The missing rate of the income variable for married individuals was 19.3\%, while that for single individuals was 18.0\%.
 It is plausible that this missingness is independent of marital status, after adjusting for the PHQ-9 score, age, gender, education, and income information, which allows for the use of the treatment-independent missingness assumption in our analysis.